MyGolfLife Open

-The MyGolfLife Open was a professional golf tournament held at Pecanwood Golf and Country Club, in Hartbeespoort, South Africa.
+The MyGolfLife Open is a professional golf tournament that was created in 2022 and was held at Pecanwood Golf and Country Club, in Hartbeespoort, South Africa.

 The tournament was introduced for the 2022 season as a co-sanctioned European Tour and Sunshine Tour event.
 Originally titled as the Pecanwood Classic, the name was eventually changed to the MyGolfLife Open.

 Pablo Larrazábal won the inaugural event, beating Adri Arnaus and Jordan Smith in a sudden-death playoff.

+The tournament was not played in 2023 or 2024, but returned in 2025 as a co-sanctioned Challenge Tour and Sunshine Tour event.